BA/MA TESOL Program

 Graduates of the program will complete 12 credits of foreign language study with a grade of C or better.

-2) Due to the worldwide closure of testing centers, the Department of Linguistics is accepting scores from the Duolingo English test in lieu of scores from IELTS or TOEFL.
+Due to current limited availability worldwide testing centers, the Department of Linguistics is accepting scores from the Duolingo English test in lieu of scores from IELTS or TOEFL.
 For Duolingo links, visit: https://www.stonybrook.edu/sb/graduatebulletin/current/admissions/requirements/english.php

 Undergraduate Program Director